doohaaa/PyQgis1/README.md

 # PyQgis

-If you want to use Qgis with Python?
+Do you want to use Qgis with Python?
 Welcome!